AVEVA/CONNECT-data-services-developer-docs/Documentation/DataIngress/Data_Ingress.md

 =======================================

-You use OSIsoft Message Format (OMF) to achieve high-throughput asynchronous data ingress into the OCS data store.
+You use OSIsoft Message Format (OMF) to achieve high-throughput asynchronous data ingress into the Sequential Data Store.
 The following terms might be useful for understanding the information in this and subsequent sections:

 * A producer of OMF messages needs a *Client* identity to authenticate and send messges.